KBNLresearch/xs4all-resources/doc/liesbets-atelier-apache.md

-# Setup notes Liesbet's Atelier with Apache
+# Liesbet's Atelier Apache setup notes

 These notes describe the steps I followed for serving a local copy of the Liesbet's Atelier site.